SWEG-2015EC-Batch/Felix/ETS1065_15_Natnael_Samson/Activity_3.1/Basic_calculator/README.md

-**Problem Analysis**
+                    Analysis

 Input:
-- num_1 (integer): The first number entered by the user.
-- num_2 (integer): The second number entered by the user.
-- operate (character): The operator (+, -, *, /, r) selected by the user.
-- status (integer): A flag to determine whether the user wants to continue or quit (0 to quit, any other number to continue).
+The program prompts the user for two numbers and the type of arithmetic operation they want to perform.
+It also allows the user to calculate the remainder using the 'r' or 'R' option.
+The program prompts the user to enter 0 to quit or any other number to continue.

 Process:
-1. Display a welcome message and instructions to the user.
-2. Inside a do-while loop, prompt the user to enter two numbers (num_1 and num_2).
-3. Prompt the user to enter the type of operation they want (operate).
-4. Use a switch statement to perform the selected operation based on the value of operate.
-   - If the user selects '+', add num_1 and num_2.
-   - If the user selects '-', subtract num_1 from num_2.
-   - If the user selects '*', multiply num_1 and num_2.
-   - If the user selects '/', divide num_1 by num_2.
-   - If the user selects 'r' or 'R', calculate the remainder when num_1 is divided by num_2.
-   - If an unknown operator is entered, display an error message and go back to the label loop.
-5. Display the result of the operation.
-6. Ask the user if they want to continue (status).
-   - If the user enters 0, exit the loop.
-   - If the user enters any other number, continue the loop.
-7. Continue the loop until the user decides to quit.
+The program performs basic arithmetic operations based on the user's input, including addition, subtraction, multiplication, division, and remainder calculation.
+It uses a do-while loop to allow the user to perform multiple calculations.

 Output:
-- Display the result of the arithmetic operation.
-- Ask the user if they want to continue.
+The program displays the result of the arithmetic operation and prompts the user to enter 0 to quit or any other number to continue.

-**Algorithm: Basic Calculator**

-1. Display a welcome message and instructions to the user.
+                  Algorithm Design (Pseudocode)
+1. Display "Calculator" title
+2. Display "========================================================" separator
-2. Initialize num_1, num_2, result, operate, and status variables.
+3. Declare variables: num_1, num_2, result, status
-3. Start a do-while loop:
+4. Repeat the following steps in a do-while loop:
    a.
-Prompt the user to enter the first number (num_1).
+Prompt user for input: "Please enter the first number: "

    b.
-Prompt the user to enter the second number (num_2).
+Read user input and store it in the variable num_1

    c.
-Label: Prompt the user to enter the type of operation (+, -, *, /) or (r for remainder).
+Prompt user for input: "Please enter the second number: "

    d.
-Switch on operate:
-      - Case '+': result = num_1 + num_2.
-      - Case '-': result = num_1 - num_2.
-      - Case '*': result = num_1 * num_2.
-      - Case '/': result = num_1 / num_2.
-      - Case 'r' or 'R': result = num_1 % num_2.
-      - Default: Display an error message and go to the label.
+Read user input and store it in the variable num_2

    e.
-Display the result of the operation.
+Prompt user for input: "Enter the type of operation you want, (+ , - , * , / ) or (r) if you want to calculate remainder: "

    f.
+Read user input and store it in the variable operate

+   g.
+Use a switch statement to perform the corresponding arithmetic operation based on the value of operate:

+      - Case '+': result = num_1 + num_2;

+      - Case '-': result = num_1 - num_2;

+      - Case '*': result = num_1 * num_2;

+      - Case '/': result = num_1 / num_2;

+      - Case 'R' or 'r': result = static_cast<int>(num_1) % static_cast<int>(num_2);

+      - Default: Display an error message and go to step e (label: loop)

+   h.
+Display the arithmetic expression and result: num_1 operate num_2 = result

+   i.
+Prompt user for input: "Please enter 0 to quit or any other number to continue: "

+   j.
+Read user input and store it in the variable status

-Ask the user if they want to continue (status).
+   k.
+Continue the loop if status is not equal to 0
-      - If status is 0, exit the loop.
-      - If status is any other number, continue the loop.
-4. End the program.
+6. End program